 - Syphilis – fetid

 Bad breath in adults may also be caused by medications including central nervous system agents, anti-Parkinson drugs, antihistamines/decongestants, anti-psychotics, anti-cholinergics, narcotics, anti-hypertensives, and anti-depressants.

 - One of the easiest bad breath cure is daily brushing & flossing and regular professional teeth cleaning, will normally take care of unpleasant breath.
 And don’t forget your often overlooked tongue as a culprit for bad breath.
 Bacterial plaque and food debris can also accumulate on the back of the tongue.
 The tongue’s surface is extremely rough and bacteria can accumulate easily in the cracks and crevices.

 - Controlling periodontal disease and maintaining general and oral health helps to reduce bad breath.
-If you have constant bad breath, make a list of the foods you eat and any medications you take.
+If you have a permanent bad breath, make a list of the foods you eat and any medications you take.
 Some medications may contribute to bad breath.

 - Improperly cleaned dentures are also one of the reasons for bad breath, as it can harbour odour-causing bacteria and food particles.
 If you wear removable dentures, take them out at night and clean them thoroughly before replacing them.